fratajcz/graphdiagnostic/README.md

 # graphdiagnostic
-Diagnostic plotting to help you figure out what is going in in your graph
+Diagnostic plotting to help you figure out what is going on in your graph

 The diagnostic takes as input a NetworkX graph object.
 Each node has to have a property "y" which has to be set to 0 or 1 for each node.